Fast Few-Shot Classification by Few-Iteration Meta-Learning: Experiments

 \subsection{State-of-the-Art}

 We compare our approach FIML with state-of-the-art methods for few-shot classification.
-In Tab.~\ref{tab:big_datasets} we report results on miniImageNet and tieredImageNet, while Tab.~\ref{tab:small_datasets} shows results for CIFAR-FS and FC100.
+In Tab.~\ref{tab:big_datasets} we report results on the datasets derived from ImageNet and CIFAR-100, respectively.
 Among the compared methods, R2D2~\cite{luca} and MetaOptNet-SVM~\cite{metaoptnet} employ an optimization-based base learner that predicts the parameters of a linear classification head.
 Our approach significantly outperforms these methods.
 Notably, when employing the same ResNet-12 backbone, our approach achieves relative improvements of 3.6\% and 2.4\% for 1-shot and 5-shot performance, respectively, on the larger tieredImageNet dataset.
 Moreover, compared to MetaOptNet-SVM~\cite{metaoptnet} and R2D2~\cite{luca}, our framework can utilize a wider class of objective functions, allowing us to integrate the non-convex transductive objective \eqref{eq:trans-term} and also to meta-learn important parameters of the objective and the base learner itself.
 We also implemented a dense classification version of MetaOptNet-SVM (MetaOptNet-SVM+Dense), but did not find it to yield any significant improvement.
 We also compare the computational time of FIML and MetaOptNet+Dense on tieredImageNet.
 For MetaOptNet+Dense, the number of QP solver iterations were carefully set based on the validation set for the best test accuracy, whereas the standard setting of 15 iterations were run for the base learner optimizer to time FIML.
 Tab.~\ref{tab:time} shows the timings in milliseconds (\textit{ms}) per episode for 1-shot, 5-shot and 15-shot tasks.
 It is evident that FIML scales better than MetaOptNet+Dense \wrt the number of shots during inference.